If you are reading this… you have kids.

 Toddler Chores

-Todders are simple creatures.
+Toddlers are simple creatures.

 Truly.

-You can’t ask them to take on too much too soon; however, assigning simple chores gives them a sense of pride and self worth.
+You can’t ask them to take on too much too soon; however, assigning simple chores gives them a sense of pride and self-worth.

 Believe it or not, they like to help at this age.

-Keeping all of this in mind, try and think of a chore chart for toddlers as more of a guidebook for improving their developmental and motor skills… and less about responsibility.
+Considering this, think of a chore chart for toddlers as more of a guidebook for improving their developmental and motor skills… and less about responsibility.

 Examples of chores for toddlers include: